gdmoney/reading/essentialism.md

 - ‎the true essential intent is one that guides are greater sense of purpose, and helps you chart your life's path
 - ‎clarity about what is essential fuels us with the strength to say no to the nonessentials
 - ‎people respect and admire those with the courage of conviction to say no
-- ‎the endowment effect - our tendency to undervalue things that aren't ours and to overvalue things because we already own them
+- ‎**the endowment effect** - our tendency to undervalue things that aren't ours and to overvalue things because we already own them
 - ‎boundaries come at a high price, but not pushing back costs more: our ability to choose what is most essential in life